StephenCYang/Homework/09-SQL/README.md

 - 09-SQL Homework Queries.sql is the queries done.
 - 09-SQL Homework Schema.sql is the schema that sets up the tables.
 - 09-SQL Homework.ipynb is the Jupyter Notebook.
+- 09-SQL-Homework-Backup.sql is the database backup that can be restored into PostgreSQL.

 Epilogue: April Fool's!